 Tess Vigeland: When you gamble, you are just throwing money to the wind.
 Right?
-Well at least in places like, say, Las Vegas, there's a chance -- the ever-so-slightest chance -- that you will win some of it back.
-But what if I told you, you could use real money to place bets and never win -- ever.
-Well you'd say, "Why on earth would I do that?"
-Right?
+Well at least in places like, say, Las Vegas, there’s a chance, the ever-so-slightest chance, that you will win some of it back.
+Outside of places like Vegas, no, um, dice.
+But what if I told you, you could use real money to place bets and never win — ever?
+You’d say, “Why on earth would I do that?” right?

 Cole, at computer: There’s a very flashy platform.
 It says you can play blackjack, slots or roulette.